vhiwase/matrix-rotation/README.md

-# Rotate outer layer of any square matrix clockwise and anticlockwise in any degree.
+# Rotate any square matrix clockwise and anticlockwise in any degree.

 ## How to use
 ```